nicholasharris/Genetic-Programming-with-RTNs/README.md

 # Genetic-Programming-with-RTNs
 A python implementation of genetic programming, using the turing-complete Recursive Tree Network (RTN) structure defined by Taro Yabuki and Hitoshi Iba in the paper "Genetic Programming Using a Turing-Complete Representation: Recurrent Network Consisting of Trees".

+Genetic programming uses a genetic algorithm over the space of possible programs to produce a program that performs a desired task.
+The traditional way of doing this uses program trees - however this representation is not Turing-complete, so there are many programs it cannot represent.
+The RTN structure defined in the paper I name above is turing complete, and theoretically any program can be represented with an RTN.

 Provided are the libarary file "genetic_programming.py", which contains the implementation of RTNs and a population class to easily run a Genetic Algorithm with the RTNs.
 In addition, I include an example test file, "gp_fibonacci_test.py", which evolves a program to produce the fibonacci sequence.
-Using the paramaters included in that file, a correct fibonacci generator is evolved in generation 132 (this takes only a couple minutes on my computer).
+Using the paramaters and random seed included in that file, a correct fibonacci generator is evolved in generation 132 (this takes only a couple minutes on my computer).

+Tested in Windows 10.